xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 **SET.DIALOG.FOCUS**(**object\_id\_text**)

-Object\_id\_text    the name of the control or object as text to give the focus to, as in \"Check box 4\".
+Object\_id\_text    the name of the control or object as text to give the focus to, as in "Check box 4".

 **Related Function**